 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.

 All forms of preserving food are near and dear to my heart.
 There's something empowering about taking ripe, whole foods and being able to save it for winter eating (like freezing green beans) or creating something new and wonderful (like Addictive Tomato Chutney).

 1. Stainless Steel Canner.
 How I wish I had known about this sooner!
-It's SO much better than the cheap enamel pot, yet still big enough to do a full batch of quart jars (unlike regular large stockpots).
-Why do I like this so much?
-Let me list the ways:
+It's SO much better than the cheap black enamel pots, yet still big enough to do a full batch of quart jars (unlike regular large stockpots).

-- The thick, encapsulated bottom for even heat (just like good-quality pots)
+- The thick, encapsulated bottom for even heat, just like good-quality pots.

 - I can use it like a regular stock pot when I need a large amount - something I would never do with the flimsy enamel pot.

 ->Get it HERE - while it's more than the enamel pots, it's worth every extra penny, I promise.

 2. Sturdy Stainless Canning Rack.
 The number of rings on the bottom of the rack (vs. the racks that come with the enamel pots) make even the smallest jars steady when raising and lowering.

 Plus, there are no dividers, which means you can fit a lot more than 7 pint or smaller jars in a load.

 Again, this is one thing I wish I had updated from the lousy rack that came with the enamel canner a lot sooner!